 In 2002 Raymer restored and reconstructed much of the dentil work and

 large brackets that make up the soffit detailwork while doing the initial restoration of the exterior of the building..
 Retaining walls were added at the front sidewalk in the summers of 2016-18.
-Restoration of the small porch roof to apartment #3 was also completed in the summer of 2018.
+Restoration of the Main Entry Doors, the Metal Porch and the small porch to apartment #3 were completed in the summer of 2018.

 Fencing of the large South lot provides a quiet, private setting for the tenants.
 And private off street parking in the rear is a convenient feature.
 All apartments have central air.
 Laundry machines are provided in the keyed entry foyer.